OneAZ Credit Union

 Whatever it may be, you'll be thankful you took the time to build a solid financial foundation before jumping prematurely into a mortgage loan you cannot afford.

-As you can see, the process of getting pre-approved for a mortgage in Arizona is going to take a little bit of time and effort.
+The process of getting pre-approved for a mortgage in Arizona is going to take a little bit of time and effort.

 Use this checklist as your guide when getting pre-approved for all the different mortgage options available to you.
 Also, once you are pre-approved, don't forget to ask your lender for a mortgage commitment letter to show both the seller and real estate agent for the house you make your next offer on.